beniman8/content-management-system/README.md

-# Content Management System
+# Customer Relationship Management
-This is a django simple content management system
+This is a django simple customer relationship management is a process in which a business or other organization administers its interactions with customers, typically using data analysis to study large amounts of information.

 ## Basic Overview
+This website can create agents and leads. we can assign leads to each agents agent can manage their own leads

 ## Commands to start this pojects in your window terminal